ysong02/draft-song-lake-ra/draft-song-lake-ra.md

                                        <-------------->
                                         EDHOC session
 ~~~~~~~~~~~
-{: #fig-mutual-attestation title="Overview of mutual attestation of Background-check model in both sides.
-EDHOC is used between A and RP.
-The link between V and RP is out of scope of this specification." artwork-align="center"}
+{: #fig-mutual-attestation-BB title="Overview of mutual attestation of Background-check model in both sides.
+EDHOC is used between A and RP." artwork-align="center"}

-### Background-check model -- Passport model
+### Background-check model -- Passport model {#mutual-attestation-BP}

-TBD
+This use case is applicable when the EDHOC Initiator is constrained in terms of connectivity.
+In this case, the mutual attestation begins with a forward background-check attestation, followed by a reverse passport attestation.
+1. EDHOC Initiator sends the first EDHOC message with an Attestation proposal in EAD_1.
+2. In EAD_2, two ead items are included: an Attestation request responding to the EDHOC Initiator's proposal and a Result proposal to initiate a reverse passport attestation.
+The EDHOC Responder SHOULD connect to a Verifier to select the evidence type for the forward attestation in background-check model.
+3. In EAD_3, two ead items are included: an Evidence and a Result request.
+The EDHOC Responder SHOULD connect to the Verfier in the passport model(VP) indicated in the Result request to obtain the Result from that Verifier.
+Simultaneously, the EDHOC Responder sends the received Evidence to the Verifier in the background-check model(VB) to get the attestation result of the first forward attestation.
+4. The EDHOC Responder sends the Result that is obtained from VP to the EDHOC Initiator in EAD_4, and consumes the Attetation result from VB.

 ~~~~~~~~~~~ aasvg
 +-----------+              +-----------+